msilver22/msilver22.github.io/_pages/about.md

 layout: about
 title: Home
 permalink: /
-subtitle: Subtitle.
+subtitle: Driven by a love for mathematics, I am passionate about AI technologies and their evolve the world.

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info: >

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page

 announcements: